Learning Data-adaptive Nonparametric Kernels: Introduction

-Instead of assuming specific parametric-forms for the learned kernel, the nonparametric kernel learning framework acquires a positive semi-definite (PSD) kernel matrix in a data-specific manner, which are often more flexible than parametric kernel learning.
-Typical examples include: M2.3.2{\link{R2.3}}{\cite{Lanckriet2004Learning} consider $\bm K \in \mathcal{S}_+^n$ in their optimization problem without extra parametric forms on $\bm K$ in a transductive setting, which results in a nonparametric kernel learning framework.} Such nonparametric kernel learning model is further explored by learning a low-rank kernel matrix \citep{kulis2009low}, imposing the pairwise constraints \citep{Hoi2007Learning,Zhuang2011Anonk} with side/prior information, or using the local geometry information and side-information \citep{Lu2009Geometry}.
-M2.5.2{\link{R2.5}}{Besides, \cite{Cheng2005Learning} introduce a hyper reproducing kernel Hilbert space (hyper-RKHS), of which each element is a kernel function.
-Hence, the kernel can be learned in this space from a broader class without specifying its parametric form, which allows for significant model flexibility.} \cite{Jain2012Metric} investigate the equivalence between nonparametric kernel learning and Mahalanobis metric learning, and accordingly propose a nonparametric model seeking for a PSD matrix $\bm W$ in a learned kernel $\phi(\bm x)^{\!\top} \bm W \phi(\bm x')$ via the LogDet divergence.
+Instead of assuming specific forms for the learned kernel in parametric kernel learning, nonparametric kernel learning is another way to acquire a positive definite kernel (matrix) in a data-specific manner.
+Typical examples include: \cite{Lanckriet2004Learning} directly consider $\bm K \in \mathcal{S}_+^n$ without extra parametric forms in their optimization problem, which results in a nonparametric kernel learning framework.
+Such nonparametric kernel learning model is further explored by learning a low-rank kernel matrix \citep{kulis2009low}, imposing the pairwise constraints with side/prior information \citep{Hoi2007Learning}, or local geometry information \citep{Lu2009Geometry}.
+These non-parametric kernel learning based problems are usually solved by the standard semi-definite programming or an efficient saddle-point optimization algorithm \citep{Zhuang2011Anonk}.
+Besides, \cite{Jain2012Metric} investigate the equivalence between non-parametric kernel learning and Mahalanobis metric learning, and accordingly propose a non-parametric model seeking for a PSD matrix $\bm W$ in a learned kernel $\phi(\bm x)^{\!\top} \bm W \phi(\bm x')$ via the LogDet divergence.